amangandhi001/1921008-PPS/PRACTICAL.md

 Enter the number of terms: 10
 Fibonacci Series: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34,
 ```
-# 16 programs to print simple matrix in array
+# 16 program to print simple matrix in array
 ```C
 #include <stdio.h>
 int main() {